The program is open both to all TWU graduate students currently enrolled in any degree program and to invidiuals and professionals in the community.

 Those interested in the Certificate must submit a brief statement of purpose (500 to 700 words) describing the Certificate's relationship to the student's intellectual and professional goals.
 You may email your statement of purpose to the Multicultural Women's and Gender Studies Department at email@example.com.
 Applicants must also meet the following requirements:

 - If seeking admission to a masters or doctoral program, in addition to certification, students must meet entrance requirements of their degree program.

-- Current TWU graduate students should consult their program's Chair or Graduate Advisor to determine whether the coursework taken for the Women's Studies Certificate will apply toward their degrees.
+- Current TWU graduate students should consult their program's Chair or Graduate Advisor to determine whether the coursework taken for the Multicultural Women's and Gender Studies Certificate will apply toward their degrees.